From the Basement

 From the Basement is a British web television series created by the record producer Nigel Godrich.
-It features live music performances by artists in a studio without a host or audience.
+It features live musical performances in a studio without a host or audience.

 Development

 In September 2006, it was announced that Godrich, along with the producers Dilly Gent, James Chads and John Woollcombe were shooting the music series From the Basement, filmed from London's Maida Vale Studios.

 Godrich took inspiration from The Old Grey Whistle Test, a BBC music television series broadcast in the 1970s and 1980s, and the 1996 concert film Rock and Roll Circus, which documents concerts by the Rolling Stones and other acts.
 He told Pitchfork: "[It was amazing] to see such a snapshot of that time: you get to see [the musicians], warts and all...
 [We were] just saying what a shame it was that there wasn't anything that really felt as honest as that any more."

 Godrich conceived From the Basement to capture "the true representation" of the artists' work without the pressure of television promotion or interference from presenters and audiences.
 He wrote that he wanted to make "bands as comfortable as possible so that they can give great performances without the usual agony of TV promo which everyone has to do but no one seems to enjoy".

 Godrich produced the From the Basement pilot as an internet-only show.
 The full series received additional funding from Sky Arts in the UK and Rave and IFC in the USA.